bmeenan/meenan-java-toolbox/README.md

 - Maven 3.5.4

 # Noteworthy Items
-- Rock, Paper, Scissors is exposed as RESTful endpoints. com.bmeenan.games.rps.RpsController is the entry point.
+- Rock, Paper, Scissors is exposed as RESTful endpoints. com.mjt.games.rps.RpsController is the entry point.
-- Various code challenges exist in the com.bmeenan.challenge package.
+- Various code challenges exist in the com.mjt.challenge package.
-- Beginning to build out utils in the com.bmeenan.utilities package.
+- Beginning to build out utils in the com.mjt.utilities package.

 # To build
 - `mvn package`